2009 New Orleans Saints season

-The 2009 season was the New Orleans Saints' 43rd in the National Football League (NFL), and as of the 2022 season's conclusion, the most successful in franchise history.
+The 2009 season was the New Orleans Saints' 43rd in the National Football League (NFL), and as of the 2024 season's conclusion, the most successful in franchise history.
 The Saints recorded a franchise record 13 regular season victories (later tied in the 2011, 2018, and 2019 seasons) an improvement on their 8–8 record and fourth-place finish in the NFC South from 2008, and advanced to the playoffs for the first time since 2006 en route to victory in Super Bowl XLIV.
-This super bowl win would later be tainted however by the revelation of a bounty system employed by the team incentivizing players to injure their opponents.
-This would ultimately result in the unprecedented (for a coach) one-year suspension of head coach Sean Payton by the league.

-With a victory over the Carolina Panthers on November 8, the Saints jumped out to an 8–0 start, the best in franchise history.
+With a victory over division rival Carolina Panthers on November 8, the Saints jumped out to an 8–0 start, the best in franchise history.
 They went on to set the record for the longest undefeated season opening (13–0) by an NFC team since the AFL–NFL merger, eclipsing the previous record (12–0) held by the 1985 Chicago Bears.
-This record has since been tied by the 2011 Green Bay Packers and surpassed by the 2015 Carolina Panthers.
+This record has since been tied by the 2011 Green Bay Packers and surpassed by their divisional rival Carolina Panthers in 2015.
 Despite losing the last three games of the season to finish 13–3, the team clinched a playoff berth, a first-round bye and—for the first time ever—the top seed in the NFC.
 The Saints defeated Kurt Warner and the defending NFC Champions Arizona Cardinals in the NFC Divisional playoffs, and proceeded to host the NFC Championship Game for the first time in franchise history.
 There, they defeated Brett Favre and the Minnesota Vikings in overtime, then went on to face Peyton Manning and the Indianapolis Colts at Super Bowl XLIV in the franchise's first-ever Super Bowl appearance.
 The Saints won the Super Bowl 31–17, giving the city of New Orleans its first, and currently only, pro sports championship.
-The Saints are the first team to defeat three former Super Bowl winning quarterbacks in a row in the playoffs to win the Super Bowl, and were the only team to do so until the 2020 Tampa Bay Buccaneers, with the Buccaneers beating Drew Brees and the Saints in the NFC Divisional.
+The Saints are the first team to defeat three former Super Bowl winning quarterbacks in a row in the playoffs to win the Super Bowl, and were the only team to do so until their division rival Buccaneers did in 2020, with the Buccaneers beating Drew Brees and the Saints in the NFC Divisional.
 The Saints, along with the New York Jets, are the only teams to go to only one Super Bowl and win it.

 Although five Saints were elected to the Pro Bowl (with two others added as injury replacements), since the game was held one week prior to Super Bowl XLIV, they did not participate.